DigitalNomadKamran/Mendrix-Theme/README.md

 The theme is released under the [GNU General Public License v2.0](LICENSE).

-## Using Animations & Sliders
+## Using Style Variations, Animations & Sliders

+- **Switching style variations:** In the Site Editor open **Styles → Browse Styles** to preview Ivory, Onyx, or Crimson.
+Each variation tweaks spacing, palettes, and typography while preserving Mendrix branding.
+Apply the variation per site or template part as needed.
-- **Adding scroll animations:** Select any block in the editor, open **Block → Advanced → Additional CSS Class(es)**, and enter classes like `anim-fade-up`, `anim-slide-l`, `anim-slide-r`, `anim-scale`, or add `stagger` to cascade the reveal of child blocks.
-The theme only loads animation assets when these classes (or `data-anim` attributes) are present.
+- **Applying animation classes:** Select a block, expand **Advanced → Additional CSS Class(es)**, and add helpers such as `anim-fade-up`, `anim-slide-l`, `anim-slide-r`, `anim-scale`, or `stagger`.
+Animation assets load only when these classes (or `[data-anim]` attributes) are present, keeping pages lightweight.
-- **Inserting the testimonial carousel:** From the Patterns panel, choose **Mendrix Media → Testimonial Slider**.
-Keep the generated `.js-slider`, `.js-slide`, pagination, and prev/next button markup intact so the JavaScript enhancement can attach and expose keyboard controls.
-- **Progressive enhancement tips:** Without JavaScript the slider renders as stacked testimonials.
-With scripts enabled, tab to the slider (or click the navigation buttons) and use the left/right arrow keys to cycle testimonials.
-Screen reader users hear polite updates via `aria-live` regions.
-- **Reduced motion checks:** Enable the “Reduce Motion” setting in your operating system or browser to confirm that animated elements remain visible without transitions.
-The theme disables transforms and respects those preferences automatically.
+- **Using sliders and patterns:** Insert the **Mendrix Media → Testimonial Slider** pattern or any slider-ready block that ships with `.js-slider` and `.js-slide` wrappers.
+Keep pagination and control buttons intact for keyboard and screen-reader support.
+- **Accessibility checks:** Test with the “Reduce Motion” preference enabled; the theme honours it by disabling transforms, sticky motion, and long transitions.
+When keyboard testing, ensure focus highlights remain visible on slider controls and CTAs.
+- **Working with icons:** Add an HTML block and paste `<svg class="icon icon--sm" aria-hidden="true"><use href="#icon-check"></use></svg>` to reference the sprite bundled at `parts/icons.svg`.
+Pair with text to convey meaning and set `aria-hidden="true"` unless the icon communicates essential information.

+## Packaging

+When sharing or deploying the theme, zip **only** the `mendrix-consultancy` folder (not the repository root).
+This guarantees WordPress detects `style.css` at the expected path during installation.